IBE160/SG-Gruppe-A/docs/epics.md

 3. The saved data includes the original CV text, the job description, the generated cover letter, the gap analysis results, and the ATS score.
 4. Each saved analysis is linked to the authenticated user's ID.
 5. The user receives a confirmation message after the analysis is successfully saved.
+6. All saved data is encrypted at rest (NFR001).
+7. The data saving process is compliant with GDPR and Norwegian privacy regulations (NFR002).

 **Prerequisites:** Story 2.8, Story 3.3